gregheiman/vim-config/README.md

 3. Start Vim.
 4. Vim-Plug should install through CURL and run :PlugInstall automatically, but if not install [Vim-Plug](https://github.com/junegunn/vim-plug) yourself (follow the instructions on the page).
-Then run :PlugInstall upon launching.
-Vim for the first time
+Then run :PlugInstall upon launching Vim for the first time
 5. Place coc-settings.json into "C:/users/'username'/vimfiles" folder or create
 a symlink to that location.